List of the busiest airports in the former Soviet Union: 2019 statistics

 The political status of Crimea is the subject of a political and territorial dispute between Russia and Ukraine.
 The Crimean Peninsula was annexed by the Russian Federation in February–March 2014.
 In 2016, UN General Assembly reaffirmed non-recognition of the annexation and condemned "the temporary occupation of part of the territory of Ukraine—the Autonomous Republic of Crimea and the city of Sevastopol".

 2018 statistics

 The political status of Crimea is the subject of a political and territorial dispute between Russia and Ukraine.
 The Crimean Peninsula was annexed by the Russian Federation in February–March 2014.
 In 2016, UN General Assembly reaffirmed non-recognition of the annexation and condemned "the temporary occupation of part of the territory of Ukraine—the Autonomous Republic of Crimea and the city of Sevastopol".

-2017 statisttics
+2017 statistics

 The political status of Crimea is the subject of a political and territorial dispute between Russia and Ukraine.